 While 401(k) contributions from your wages are a great way to save for retirement and reduce your taxable income, your 401(k) deductions do not reduce your wages for purposes of calculating FICA taxes.
 Most 401(k) deductions are taken out of your pay on a "pre-tax" basis, but in that case, "pre-tax" refers only to income taxes.
 Therefore, your employer must apply the FICA tax rate to your gross earnings, even if you contribute to a 401(k).

 FICA taxes consist of Social Security tax and Medicare tax.
-In 2012, the FICA tax rate is 5.65 percent, which breaks down to 4.2 percent for Social Security and 1.45 percent for Medicare.
+For the 2018 tax year, the FICA tax rate is 7.65 percent, which breaks down to 6.2 percent for Social Security and 1.45 percent for Medicare.
 Employers calculate the FICA tax using your gross pay.

-Using the same example, the amount of pay subject to FICA tax is the full $1,788.54 -- your gross earnings.
-In this case, the Social Security tax calculation is 4.2 percent multiplied by $1,788.54, which works out to be $75.12.
+Using the same example, the amount of pay subject to FICA tax is the full $1,788.54 – your gross earnings.
+In this case, the Social Security tax calculation is 6.2 percent multiplied by $1,788.54, which works out to be $110.89.
 The Medicare tax portion is $25.93, or 1.45 percent multiplied by $1,788.54.
-Your total FICA taxes are $101.05.
+Your total FICA taxes are $136.82.

 - Pay Stub image by Haris Rauf from Fotolia.com